 Investments are carried at fair value.
-Donor-restricted investment income earned on net assets with perpetual donor restrictions is reported as an increase in net assets without donor restrictions if the restriction expires in the reporting period in which the investment income is recognized.
-All other donor-restricted investment income is reported as an increase in net assets with donor restrictions and classified according to the nature of the restriction.
+Donor-restricted investment income earned on net assets with perpetual donor restrictions is reported as an increase in net assets with donor restrictions.

 Property and Equipment

 Acquisitions of property and equipment in excess of \$1,000 are capitalized.
 Property and equipment purchased are recorded at cost.
 Donated assets are reflected as contributions at their estimated values on the date received.